Holiday Travel Tips

 Keep Your Health In Check

 The holidays are full of delicious meals and treats.
 Losing track of what you are eating can result in a good 5-10lb weight gain when all is said and done.
 Don’t let that be you.
 Enjoy all the goodies but, in moderation, remember to make sure to get in at least 30 minutes of exercise a day and drink plenty of water.
-You’ll thank me later when you can still fit in all your clothes come January.
+You’ll thank me later when you can still fit in all your clothes come in January.

 If you are traveling between different climates make sure you really pay attention to the weather where your destination is.
 It may be completely different and you will want to make sure you have appropriate attire.
 Going from Orlando to Chicago?
 You may want a good winter coat.